artie-l/pump-probe-experiment-control/gui/README.md

     * **`QuickScanThread` class**, when initialized, will execute a `fast_scan` funtion from [->](#measurement-functionspy) `measurement_functions.py`.
         * Upon completion, this class will put an item to the `Queue`, passed in its argument.
 4. **`ScanControls` class**, which is described below.
+---

-This file defines the **`ScanControls` class** that creates `Scan Initialisation` section in the GUI.
+This file defines the **`ScanControls` class** which renders `Scan Initialisation` section in the GUI.
 It is used to launch, pause or stop the scan.

 It initializes a `Frame` which contains one `LabelFrame` with:
 1. 4 buttons: Start, Stop, Pause and Quick Scan.